idosrepo/The-Farmers-Exchange/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Community](https://img.shields.io/badge/Join-Community-blue)](https://developer.ibm.com/callforcode/get-started/) [![Website](https://img.shields.io/badge/View-Website-blue)](https://sample-project.s3-web.us-east.cloud-object-storage.appdomain.cloud/)

-FARMX - "The-Farmers-Exchange" is our project which helps us to bridge the gap between carbon gas emmittor and carbon gas consumer.
+FARMX - "The-Farmers-Exchange" project's goal is to bridge the gap between carbon gas emmittor and carbon gas consumer.

 Our proposed application will be used for tracking the carbon gases emission and consumption.
-Emitter and consumer will update their data into the system.
-OR Our system will capture the real time data.
-We can easily find out the gap (if any) in the emission and consumption of carbon gases.
-The system’s dashboard will guide us or suggest us what to do in case of there is gap.
+Either Emitter and consumer will update the required data into the system or our system will capture the real time data.
+Then FARMX application can easily find out the gap (if any) in the emission and consumption of carbon gases.
+FARMX Dashboard will show the details and also suggest users the actions required in case of the gap.

 ## Contents